Understanding auto insurance coverage can prove to be very complicated for the average Joe.

-Basically, your insurer is agreeing to be “liable” to you for bodily injury and property damage you suffer as a result of third-party’s negligence – who either has no insurance, doesn’t have high enough liability limits to cover the damage they cause, or simply hit-and-ran!
+Basically, your insurer is agreeing to be “liable” to you for bodily injury and property damage you suffer as a result of a third-party’s negligence – who either has no insurance, doesn’t have high enough liability limits to cover the damage they cause, or simply hit-and-ran!

 Part 2: Physical Damage Coverage

-At the same time, purchasing liability-only coverage would not pay for any damage you cause to your own car.
+At the same time, purchasing liability-only coverage would not pay for any damage you cause to your own vehicle.
 So without the physical damage coverage part added to your policy, you’d be out of luck.